(Book images include affiliate links)

 Carving & Painting Christmas Ornaments.
 Easy Techniques for 23 Patterns in Wood (Betty Padden)

 This is another Woodcarving Illustrated book.
-The ornaments featured in this wood carving book are fun and colorful.
+The ornaments featured in this book are fun and colorful.

 What we liked best about this book, however, is the instruction of blending and mixing paint colors.